alrusdi/foobillardplus/README.md

 - Tron like game mode
 - Glass balls, if you like

-Press <F1> in game for a quick help !
+Press <F1> in game for a quick help!

 ### red-green stereo: